 Work alongside kids and teens completing community service hours.
 We are one of several Waco locations to serve court-ordered community service hours, and the only location for kids and teens under age 16 to serve their hours.
 We are looking for individuals to work alongside these kids at the farm, to provide oversight, and to be a positive influence.
 Training required and provided by WHRI.
-We ask for a minimum commitment of once/week for three months.
+We ask for a minimum commitment of two hours per week for 10 weeks.
 Community Service hours are offered on Wednesdays from 4-6pm year round, M-F 8am-12pm June-August.
-Email email@example.com if interested.
+Email firstname.lastname@example.org if interested.

 Garden Club Partners